blacklightpy/vaultofknowledge/Free Radio Firmware.md

 - GSM - Global System for Mobile communications, by ETSI (2G)
   - GSM was also based on TDMA (Time Division Multiple Access)
   - GSM base stations (cell towers) are called BTS (Base Transciever Stations).
-  - GERAN (GSM EDGE Radio Access Network) refers to the radio part of GSM/EDGE combined with the network that joins the base stations (Abis and Ater interfaces) with the base station controllers (A interfaces, etc.)
+  - GERAN (GSM EDGE Radio Access Network) is the radio access technology in GSM/EDGE, and it refers to the radio part of GSM/EDGE combined with the network that joins the base stations (Abis and Ater interfaces) with the base station controllers (A interfaces, etc.)
     - It is a key part of GSM, and also of combined networks like GSM/UMTS and GSM/UMTS/LTE.
     - GERAN without EDGE is called GRAN, and without GSM, is called ERAN.
     - GERAN represents the core of the network, through which the phone calls and packet data are routed from and to the PSTNs (Public Switched Telephone Network) and the internet from the subscribers' handsets.